AOSC Committees

 Charge:

-• Evaluate the state of computational facilities in the department and recommend enhancements.
+• Evaluate AOSC computational facilities and recommend enhancements

-• Interface with HPC Committee Chair when developing recommendations for high-performance computing.
+• Interface with the HPC Committee Chair to develop HPC recommendations

-• Develop policies for an equitable allocation of computer resources among faculty, staff, and students, and among various buildings occupied by AOSC personnel.
+• Develop equitable allocation policies for computer resources among faculty, staff, and students, and across AOSC’s physical premises

-• Refine the algorithm for a legal and equitable allocation of charges for computer use in AOSC and to support staff.
+• Refine algorithms for legal and equitable allocation of computer use charges

 High Performance Computing (HPC)